nmenant/iControl_LX_Lab/docs/class4/module4/module4.rst

 Lab 4.2 - Update our iControl LX extension

-  * Task 1 - Update our iControl LX extension
+  * Task 1 - Update our iControl LX extension - handle Post requests
-  * Task 2 - Verify the iControl LX extension new behaviour
+  * Task 2 - Update our iControl LX extension - do a REST API call
-  * Task 3 - Take a break!

 Lab 4.3 - Create a new iControl LX RPM